Zuikyo/ZIKRouter/Documentation/English/FAQ.md

 ### Can required protocol and provided protocol provide different interface?

 Methods in required protocol and provided protocol can be different, as long as they provide same function.
 You can adapt required protocol and provided protocol with category, extension, proxy and subclass.
+You can see sample code in: [Module Adapter](./ModuleAdapter.md).

 In most case, the required protocol is same as the provided protocol, but just change a name.
+You don't have to always separate `required protocol` and `provided protocol`.
+It's OK to use the same protocol in module and its user.
+Or you can just make a copy and change the protocol name, letting `required protocol` to be subset of `provided protocol`.
+You only need to do adapting when changing to another provided module.

+But adapting with category, extension, proxy and subclass will write much more code, you should not abuse the adapting.

+If functional module depends on each other, it's recomended to directly use the class, or expose dependencies in it's interface, letting the user to inject them.

+Only do adapting when your module really allow multi modules to provide the required protocol.
+Such as login view module allows different service module in different app.

 ### What's adapter?